paritytech/parity-db/README.md

 The database is a universal key-value storage that supports transactions.
 The API allows the data to be partitioned into columns.
 It is recommended that each column contains entries corresponding to a single data type.
 E.g. state trie node, block headers, blockchain transactions, etc. Two types of column indexes are supported: Hash and Btree.

 ### Transactions
 Database supports multiple concurrent readers.
 All writes are serialized.
-Writes are perform in batches, also known as transactions.
-Transaction are applied atomically.
+Writes are performed in batches, also known as transactions.
+Transactions are applied atomically.
 Either all of the transaction data is written, or none.
 Queries can't retrieve partially committed data.

 ### No cache
 Database does implement any custom data caching.
 Instead it relies on OS page cache.
 Performance of a large database therefore depends on how much system memory is available to be used in OS page cache.